harshit2017/React-JS/README.md

 # React-JS
-## This repo will contain contain codes written in React-Js.
+## This repo contains codes written in React-Js.
 ### You can clone this repo on your computer ->  git clone https://github.com/harshit2017/React-JS.git